-Help wanted: Nudist campground searching for lifeguard
+Help wanted: Nudist campground searching for a lifeguard

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

-Johnson says there’s “really no difference” between Dyer Woods and a regular campground.
+Johnson says there’s “really no difference” between the Dyer Woods camp in Foster and a regular campground.
 He says “it’s a family campground and people just show up to relax.”

 Johnson says once people try going au naturel in nature they’ll “fall in love with it.”